 While raising my family, I learned the importance of living a frugal life.
 I always cooked at home and fed my children well balanced meals.
 I was able to do this by planning ahead, shopping wisely, buying more at one time and visiting the grocery store less often.
-As I talked in the facts about me food careers, I am proud of my German heritage and my family.
+I am proud of my German heritage and my family.
 Considering my heritage, I learned to make many cheap but very delicious recipes to feed my family; homemade noodles, dumplings, kraut, potatoes, gravies and all those traditional foods.
-When money ran short, I would subsidize the menu with foods like beef liver and onions; although very cheap to fix, it became a family favorite.
+When money ran short, I would subsidize the menu with foods like beef liver and onions; although very cheap to fix, they became family favorites.

-As I have often mentioned when talking in relations to facts about me food careers, I was fortunate to train in a restaurant owned by Paul Bocuse, a world famous chef and to be certified by him.
+I was fortunate to train in a restaurant owned by Paul Bocuse, a world famous chef and to be certified by him.
 This was truly an experience to be able to learn about the French cuisine.
 The rich butter, creams and cheeses made everything so delicious but the French desserts are indescribable.
-Most desserts were made at the warehouse and then trucked to us in the restaurants.
-We would pray that some got smashed on the way so we could just get a taste; wonderful creamy profiteroles with drizzled raspberry sauce, heavenly Napoleons and rich cheesecakes being only a few.
+We looked forward to something getting “accidentally smashed” so we had an excuse to sample it.
+Delicious creamy profiteroles drizzled with raspberry sauce, heavenly Napoleons and rich cheesecakes were only a few.
 I have learned to make many of their wonderful French desserts.
-As I often mention in facts about me food career, this has been my biggest weakness because; of course I enjoy eating them too!
+As I often mention this has been my biggest weakness because; of course I enjoy eating them too!

 What I did not realize about starting this website is how much I would love doing it.
 After all these years (I am in my late sixties), it is really the best business that I have done in my life.
 I could never have dreamed how quickly it would spread in so many countries around the world.
 I didn’t even know there are so many countries!
 I love it!
-Adding to facts about me food careers, being able to communicate and become friends with so many of you in all parts of the world has been wonderful.
+Being able to communicate and become friends with so many of you in all parts of the world has been wonderful.
 The website also allows me to travel to these other parts of the world to sample their cuisine.
 I think I will be able to do this the rest of my life and I cannot think of anything I would like better.
-So there you have my “All about me scrapbook” or I might say “Me in a nutshell”.
+So there you have “Me in a nutshell”.
 I appreciate all of you and hope you will continue to visit me.

 The following are two of my favorite French desserts.
 They are easier to make than you might have thought.
 Both are worth the effort.